davestewart/davestewart-content/content/blog/work/project-estimation/index.md

   <br>This is actually one of mine, and based on at least a couple of projects I've quoted for, is approaching something accurate – though again – no real insight as to _why_ the original estimate was not fit for purpose.

 - ***Double it, then double it again***
   <br>Sounds crazy at first but the initial estimate is the **work**, the first double is the **details and changes**, and the second double is **problems and bugs**.
-This begins to stack up in my mind, as long as everything _does_ take twice as long; if not do we _triple_?
+This begins to stack up in my mind, as long as everything _does_ take twice as long; if not do we _triple_? (thanks to [@panphora](https://twitter.com/panphora) for this one)

-Note that I was careful to _avoid_ using the word "overrun".
+Note that in the above points I was careful to avoid using the word "overrun".

-Overrun implies that the estimate was **sound** and it was the _implementation_ that was not.
+Overrun implies that the estimate was **sound** and it was the _execution_ that was not.

-But we know this is generally not the case; you don't take on work just to do more, so the **real** problem is being unable to predict what you will need to do, or how long it will take you to do it.
+However, we know this is generally not the case; you don't take on work just to do more, so the **real** problem is being unable to predict what you will need to do, or how long it will take you to do it.

 ## Breaking it down

-Writing the postmortem I wanted to be honest about my failings, so I looked at various areas:
+Writing the project postmortem I wanted to be honest about my failings, so I looked at various areas:

-- the physical tasks I had to do, no matter if part of the original plan or not
+- the physical tasks I had to do, no matter if planned or not
-- how long it took to do things, whether it was more than planned, and the reasons why that was so
+- how long it took to do things, whether it was more than estimated, and the reasons why that was so
 - the times when skill or knowledge couldn't save the day, perhaps it was more about people or process or time

 It wasn't long before I noticed a couple of common threads: